Tick Size Pilot ("TSP" or "Pilot") Program:

 9) This will direct you to Interactive Brokers API License Agreement, please review.

 10) Click the I Agree button at the bottom.

 11) Under the section Windows on the left side, download one of the IB API packages listed and install it.

 12) Once the installation has completed, log back into TWS.

 IB provides to its account holders a variety of proprietary trading platforms at no cost and therefore does not actively promote or offer the platforms or add-on software of other vendors.
 Nonetheless, as IB's principal trading platform, the TraderWorkstation (TWS), operates with an open API, there are numerous third-party vendors who create order entry, charting and various other analytical programs which operate in conjunction with the TWS for purposes of executing orders through IB.
-As these API specifications are made public, we are not necessarily aware of all vendors who create applications to integrate with the TWS but do operate a program referred to as The Marketplace@IB which operates as a self-service community bringing together third party vendors who have products and services to offer with IB customers seeking to fill a specific need.
+As these API specifications are made public, we are not necessarily aware of all vendors who create applications to integrate with the TWS but do operate a program referred to as the Investors Marketplace which operates as a self-service community bringing together third party vendors who have products and services to offer with IB customers seeking to fill a specific need.

 Account holders are encouraged to routinely monitor their order submissions with the objective of optimizing efficiency and minimizing 'wasted' or non-executed orders.
 As inefficient orders have the potential to consume a disproportionate amount of system resources.
 IB measures the effectiveness of client orders through the Order Efficiency Ratio (OER).
 This ratio compares aggregate daily order activity relative to that portion of activity which results in an execution and is determined as follows: